leewei05/data-structure/Binary Trees/binaryTree.md

      1. In-order traversal -> left + root node + right
      2. Pre-order traversal -> root node + left + right
      3. Post-order traversal -> left + right + root node

+### AVL Trees

+AVL Trees guaranteed the tree is balanced (**O(logN)**)

+* The insertion operation is the same but we need to check whether the tree is unbalanced or not
+* Height of a node: length of the longest path from it to a leaf
+* AVL Trees requires the height of left and right child of every node to differ at most +1 or -1

+` |height(leftSubtree) - height(rightSubtree) | <= 1`

+* rotations: to the left or the right, the in-order traversal is the same